 Who better to spend the day with than your favourite furry friend?
 And as we head into fall and winter, White Rock welcomes pups back to the promenade!
 Unfortunately, you can’t take your dogs out along the pier, but don’t worry, Fido doesn’t have to miss out on the fun!
 Here are 6 terrific places in White Rock to hang with man’s (or woman’s) best friend.

-White Rock’s beaches are part of the Boundary Bay Wildlife Management Area, a conservation land dedicated to wildlife and their habitats.
+All of White Rock’s beaches are part of the Boundary Bay Wildlife Management Area, a conservation land dedicated to wildlife and their habitats.
 Unfortunately, dogs and wildlife don’t mix as wildlife fear dogs.
 The Boundary Bay WMA is a critical habitat, not an off-leash dog area, and as such, pups are welcome to frolic on the beach as long as they are on a leash of fewer than two metres.

 Dogs are allowed to stroll the White Rock Promenade, on a leash, from October 1 to March 31.
 Unfortunately, outside of those dates, they’ll have to hang out at one of the other pup-friendly spots mentioned.